The profile of chiral skyrmions of small radius: Skyrmion radius

 For $R\ll 1$ the logarithm in Eq.~\eqref{eq:skyrmionRadius} may be approximated by the Lambert $W$ function \cite{Hoorfar_Hassani}, for which the equation can be inverted in terms of elementary functions, i.e.,

-for $\epsilon \ll 1$.
-For values of $\epsilon \gtrsim 0.25$ Eq.~\eqref{eq:skyrmionRadius} overestimates the skyrmion radius while it gives no result for $\epsilon \gtrsim 0.3$.
-Numerical results show that the skyrmion radius increases with increasing $\epsilon$ and it diverges to infinity for $\epsilon \to 4/\pi$, in agreement with theoretical results.
+for $\dmscaled \ll 1$.
+For values of $\dmscaled \gtrsim 0.12$ Eq.~\eqref{eq:skyrmionRadius} overestimates the skyrmion radius while it gives no result for $\dmscaled \gtrsim 0.15$.
+Numerical results show that the skyrmion radius increases with increasing $\dmscaled$ and it diverges to infinity for $\dmscaled \to 2/\pi$, in agreement with theoretical results.
 The latter behavior in not captured by formula \eqref{eq:skyrmionRadius}.
-The study of the regime for $\epsilon \gtrsim 0.3$ using the methods introduced in this paper is left to another study.
+The study of the regime for $\dmscaled \gtrsim 0.15$ using methods similar to those introduced in this paper is left to another study.

 Restoring physical constants in Eq.~\eqref{eq:approx_radius} we have